vyshnav0/Simple-React-Calculator/README.md

 ## Reference

 - This project was developed with the guidance of a [video tutorial](https://youtu.be/DgRrrOt0Vr8) by [WebDevSimplified](https://www.youtube.com/@WebDevSimplified).
-- The calculator design inspiration for this project was taken from (https://youtu.be/u_jPLCZKgX4)
+- The design inspiration for this project was taken from (https://youtu.be/u_jPLCZKgX4)

 ## Contributing